 8. Talk with Your Doctor

-If insomnia keeps you up even after you’ve made some of these lifestyle adjustments, talk with your doctor.
-Healthcare professionals have the training to help you identify any underlying issues that could be preventing you from falling asleep as soon as your head touches the pillow.
+If you’re struggling with insomnia after making some of these lifestyle adjustments, talk with your doctor.
+Healthcare professionals have the training to help you identify underlying issues that could be preventing you from falling asleep quickly.
 For many, insomnia is a matter of mental healthcare.
 Mention this to your therapist or consider Somly—an app that uses research-backed cognitive behavioral therapy to help you change your sleep patterns.
-Together, you can determine how to go to sleep fast in ways that work with your health needs.
+Together, you can determine how to fall asleep quickly in ways that work with your health needs.